pietromichelini/quality-of-life-data-app/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/95065307/171333043-8dba40bc-6440-433f-83f2-aa500173c318.gif" /></p>

-This simple app allows the user to search for over 200 cities and displays data about their quality of life.
+<p> This simple app allows the user to search for over 200 cities and displays data about their quality of life. </br>
-Click [here](https://fascinating-pie-7a403c.netlify.app/) to try it now.
+Click [here](https://fascinating-pie-7a403c.netlify.app/) to try it now. </p>

 (The data displayed is fetched from [Teleport.org](https://developers.teleport.org/api/)'s free API)